 The impact of COVID-19 on the future performance of the Corporation continues to depend largely on the scope and duration of the pandemic.
-There is no certainty as at the date of this MD&A as to how long the pandemic will last; however, people and businesses have started to process to return to normalcy.
+As at the date of this MD&A, people and businesses have started the process to return to normalcy.